 Assam Elections

-The 11 resolutions spread across areas like governance, identity, healthcare, infrastructure development, industrialisation, agriculture, rural and urban development, climate change and security.
+The manifesto primarily focuses on areas such as governance, identity, healthcare, infrastructure development, industrialisation, agriculture, rural and urban development, climate change, and security.

 At an election rally here, Gandhi, Assam Congress president Gaurav Gogoi and other senior leaders unveiled the party manifesto.